Roughness of exponential dichotomy under unbounded perturbation in linear partial functional differential equations: Yosida Distance and Linear Perturbation of Linear (Non-Delayed) Evolution Equations

 \begin{definition}[Yosida distance] The \textit{Yosida distance} between two linear operators $A$ and $B$ satisfying $\rho(A) \supset [\omega, \infty)$ and $ \rho(B) \supset [\omega, \infty)$, where $\omega$ is a given number, is defined to be

 \end{definition}

-The following theorem is the main result of this subsection on the roughness of exponential dichotomy under Yosida perturbation. \begin{theorem} Let $A$ be the generator of a $C_0$-semigroup that has an exponential dichotomy.
-Then, the $C_0$-semigroup generated by an operator $B$ also has an exponential dichotomy, provided that $d_{Y}(A,B)$ is sufficiently small. \end{theorem} \begin{proof} First, we assume that both semigroups generated by $A$ and $B$ are contraction $C_0$-semigroups.
-Then, by Pazy~\cite[Lemma~3.4]{paz}, $e^{tA_\lambda }$ is a $C_0$-semigroup of contractions.
+The following theorem is the main result of this subsection on the roughness of exponential dichotomy under Yosida perturbation. \begin{theorem} Let $A$ be the generator of a $\mathrm{C}_0$-semigroup which admits an exponential dichotomy.
+Then, the $\mathrm{C}_0$-semigroup generated by a linear operator $B$ also has an exponential dichotomy, provided that $d_{Y}(A,B)$ is sufficiently small. \end{theorem} \begin{proof} First, we assume that both semigroups generated by $A$ and $B$ are contraction $\mathrm{C}_0$-semigroups.
+Then, by \cite[Lemma~3.4]{paz}, $\left (e^{tA_\lambda} \right )_{t \geq 0}$ is a $\mathrm{C}_0$-semigroup of contractions.